allanNAIT/allanNAIT.github.io/phys1521/outcome0/index.md

 <ol type="a">
     <li>Leave the test data alone (i.e., <span class="comments">// Instructor Data - MUST NOT DELETE OR MODIFY</span>)</li>
-    <li>Leave the test data alone (i.e., <span class="comments">// Student Data - YOU NEED TO ADD YOUR DATA BELOW</span>)</li>
     <li>Leave the test data alone (i.e., <span class="comments">// Student Data - MUST CHANGE</span>)</li>
 </ol>

 The test methods provided are mostly incomplete; they should all pass because they do not test anything.
 You will need to code the test to test the constructors, class methods, and overload operators of the class.
-Some of test cases provided are complete, or need no modifications; DO NOT change that code.
+Some of test cases provided are complete, or need no modifications; **DO NOT** change that code.

 ## Eng_Point2D.cs
 Examine the code in this class file.
 Does it have all the required components?